 Surely this lowers sales?
 Actually, it serves two very clever purposes.

-Firstly, it creates a loyal audience because their primary aim is making sure their customers are happy – not selling more products.
+Firstly, it creates a loyal audience because their primary aim is to make sure their customers are happy – not selling more products.

 Secondly, it builds trust.

 Think about it logically: if a brand is encouraging you to send back a product if it’s broken, you’re more likely to think it won’t break, because why the heck would they promise to do that if they’re selling a shoddy product?

 With evidence clearly showing that audiences are doing everything in they can to avoid the dreaded ad, it’s obvious that they have more power in what they do and don’t choose to buy into.

 The evolution of advertising has taken it from the etchings of ancient Egypt, through the emergence of the printing press, through the golden age of cheesy infomercials and character-led sales pitches, to today, where ads are quickly being replaced by organic ways to build trust and community.

 Marlboro Man might have been the man of the moment in the 1960s, but what impact would he have now in a time where delivering solutions comes way, way above the sell, sell, sell mentality?